 This module is an introduction to the connected vehicle environment, with a focus on a standards-based vehicle-to-vehicle communications.
-I101, Using ITS Standards - An Overview, is a recommended prerequisite for participants.
-A companion module is I261, Vehicle-to-Infrastructure (V2I) ITS Standards for Project Managers, which focuses on standards-based vehicle-to-infrastructure communications.
+The I101 module, Using ITS Standards - An Overview, is a recommended prerequisite for participants.
+A companion module is CV261, Vehicle-to-Infrastructure (V2I) ITS Standards for Project Managers, which focuses on standards-based vehicle-to-infrastructure communications.

-The connected vehicle environment has the potential to transform surface transportation systems such that vehicular crashes are significantly reduced, operators of the surface transportation systems have access to more accurate system performance data, travelers have access to specific traveler information, and allow the surface transportation systems to be optimized to minimize environmental impacts.
+The connected vehicle environment has the potential to transform surface transportation systems such that vehicular crashes will be significantly reduced, operators of the surface transportation systems will have access to more accurate system performance data, travelers will have access to specific traveler information, and will the connected vehicle allow the surface transportation systems to be optimized to minimize environmental impacts.